kazukd/NppTidy2-x64/README.md

 If you download [Tidy2.zip](https://github.com/kazukd/NppTidy2-x64/blob/main/Tidy2.zip), then extract the file, just copy Tidy2 folder under your Notepad++\plugins folder.

 ### another way
-If you use source code and compiled, please follow below steps.
+If you use source code and compiled, please follow the below steps.

 #### Copy dll file
 1. Make the new folder which name is 'Tidy2', under your Notepad++\plugins folder.